bitcoin-api/bitcoin-api/README.md

 ##### More Info:
 This fee estimate is subject
-to change according to the bitcoin network.
+to change according to the Bitcoin network.
 This fee estimate provides
-an estimation of the maximum amount of bitcoin that will be used by the bitcoin network to send bitcoin to the desired address.
+an estimation of the maximum amount of Bitcoin that will be used by the Bitcoin network to send Bitcoin to the desired address.
 If the actual fee demanded by
-the bitcoin network is less
+the Bitcoin network is less
 than the current fee estimate, whatever fee is not used while performing a withdraw will be refunded shorty after the withdraw has been performed.